Spencer Steer Preview, Player Props: Reds vs. Cardinals

-After hitting .275 with a double, two home runs, five walks and six RBI in his past 10 games, Spencer Steer and the Cincinnati Reds take on the St. Louis Cardinals (who will start Zack Thompson) at 6:40 PM ET on Saturday.
+After going 0-for-3 in his most recent game, Spencer Steer and the Cincinnati Reds face the St. Louis Cardinals (who will hand the ball to Miles Mikolas) at 1:40 PM ET on Sunday.

-He strung together two hits (going 2-for-4) in his most recent game against the Cardinals.
+He had a hitless performance in his previous game (0-for-3) against the Cardinals.

 Spencer Steer Game Info & Props vs. the Cardinals